taq/traquitana/README.md

 -v or --version - show current version
 -c or --cleanup - clean old versions backups stored on the remote host -v or --verbose - be verbose while running
+-t or --target <target> - specify which target will be loaded on the config file

 ## Contributing